klockemel/dropletDetection_dynamicSelfAssemblyProject/README.md

 Further analysis of the data (skewness, kurtosis, droplet size, etc)  can be done in separate plotting scripts or an interactive environment.

 **Two representative images from the project are available to try with the code in the _dropletDetection_examples_ directory.**

+## Matlab Simulations

+The code to simulate the ODE models from S7 can be found in the matlab_simulations directory.
+The plots can be rendered by running those files in the local directory path.
+The shading and color of those plots were done using Kristjan Jonasson's RGB.m function file.
+You can download it <a href="https://www.mathworks.com/matlabcentral/fileexchange/24497-rgb-triple-of-color-name-version-2?s_tid=prof_contriblnk">here.</a>